Food extrusion: Process

+Extrusion cooking

-In the extrusion process, raw materials are first ground to the correct particle size, usually the consistency of coarse flour.
+In the extrusion cooking process, raw materials are first ground to the correct particle size, usually the consistency of coarse flour.
 The dry mix is passed through a pre-conditioner, in which other ingredients are added depending on the target product; these may be liquid sugar, fats, dyes, meats or water.
 Steam is injected to start the cooking process, and the preconditioned mix (extrudate) is then passed through an extruder.
 The extruder is a large, rotating screw tightly fitting within a stationary barrel, at the end of which is the die.
 The extruder's rotating screw forces the extrudate towards and through the die.
 The extrudate is in the extruder for the residence time.

 Many extruded products puff and change texture as they are extruded because of the reduction of forces and release of moisture and heat.
 The extent to which it does so is known as the expansion ratio.
 The extrudate is cut to the desired length by blades at the output of the extruder, which rotate about the die openings at a specific speed.
 The product is then cooled and dried, becoming rigid while maintaining porosity.

 Cooking takes place within the extruder, where the product produces its own friction and heat due to the pressure generated (10–20 bar).
 The process can induce both protein denaturation and starch gelatinization under some conditions.

 Many food extrusion processes involve a high temperature for a short time.
 Important factors of the extrusion process are the composition of the extrudate, screw length and rotating speed, barrel temperature and moisture, die shape, and rotating speed of the blades.
 These are controlled based on the desired product to ensure uniformity of the output.

 Moisture is the most important of these factors, and affects the mix viscosity, acting to plasticize the extrudate.
 Increasing moisture will decrease viscosity, torque, and product temperature, and increase bulk density.
 This will also reduce the pressure at the die.
 Most extrusion processes for food processing are carried out at low to intermediate moisture (moisture level below 40%).
 High-moisture extrusion is known as wet extrusion, but it was not used much before the introduction of twin screw extruders (TSE), which have a more efficient conveying capability.
 The most important rheological factor in the wet extrusion of high-starch extrudate is temperature.

 The amount of salt in the extrudate may determine the colour and texture of some extruded products.
 The expansion ratio and airiness of the product depend on the salt concentration in the extrudate, possibly as a result of a chemical reaction between the salt and the starches in the extrudate.
 Colour changes as a result of salt concentration may be caused by "the ability of salt to change the water activity of the extrudate and thus change the rate of browning reactions".
 Salt is also used to distribute minor ingredients, such as food colours and flavours, after extrusion; these are more evenly distributed over the product's surface after being mixed with salt.